 allowing the settlor to retain some control over the trust and how it’s distributed after his or her death.

 QTIP trusts are not for everyone, although there are some people who will greatly benefit from them.

 QTIP Trusts can serve as stress reducers on several levels.

-- Children from prior marriages can be confident their inheritance is protected from the second spouse.
+Children from prior marriages can be confident their inheritance is protected from the second spouse.
 Diane’s children may not feel as stressed by her second marriage if they know their mother has provided for them.
 Among other things, the trust is protected from the surviving spouse’s creditors and future spouses.
 If Jack becomes bankrupt or remarries, Diane’s children are protected.

-- The second spouse will be able to stay in the family home enjoying the same level of comfort.
+The second spouse will be able to stay in the family home enjoying the same level of comfort.
 Jack will not have to worry about his quality of life if Diane passes away first.
 He’ll know whether he can stay in the family home and how much money he will have to live on.

-- Distribution of assets is less likely to be affected by family tensions.
+The distribution of assets is less likely to be affected by family tensions.
 If Diane passes away first without securing proper estate planning tools – like the QTIP trust – Jack might be responsible for distributing assets.
 He may distribute them in a manner different than Diane intended.
 Diane’s children may dispute his decisions, leading to a court battle or, at the very least, a family feud.

 At Law Offices of John Mangan, P.A., we help clients build a solid plan for their estates, one that fits their circumstances.
-Please contact us at 772-324-9050 to schedule an appointment or fill out our Contact Form.
+Please contact us to schedule an appointment or fill out our Contact Form.
 We are located in Palm City, Florida, and serve clients in surrounding communities like Stuart, Hobe Sound, Port St. Lucie, and Jupiter.